morganstanley/Crossroads/dco/test_case_2.md

 ## Test Case - Customizing an Existing Application

 Assuming we have an existing executable application.
-Using Crossroads you can customize an existing app for unique identification.
+Using <code>Crossroads</code> tool, you can customize the existing app for unique identification.
 This makes it easier to be distributed to other users.
-When then end users launches the packaged application they will have the same features and properties of the appliatication.
+When the end user launches the packaged application they will have the same features and properties of the appliatication.

 In this scenario, we will use the `Chrome` application to demonstrate how any generic executable application can be customized.